tnorlin/kubernetes/README.md

 <img src="https://github.com/kubernetes/kubernetes/raw/master/logo/logo.png" width="100">

 ----
+##### Notes regarding illumos and FreeBSD, check out https://kubernaut.eu/ or https://medium.com/@norlin.t for examples to stand up a Kubernetes control plane.

 Kubernetes, also known as K8s, is an open source system for managing [containerized applications] across multiple hosts.
 It provides basic mechanisms for the deployment, maintenance,